 Around the year 1000, a pervading sense of insecurity prompted the building of several castles; the embryonic settlements of Penna (on Mount Roccione) and Billi (Mount Rupe) grew around two of them.
 According to 14th-century sources, the epic story of the Malatesta family began here in 1004; in a few years, they would come to dominate the whole of Romagna.

-In 1350, the independent communities of Penna and Billi joined forces to rebuild the town with the walls and gates that we still see today.
+In 1350, the independent communities of Penna and Billi joined forces to rebuild the town with the walls and gates we still see today.

-For over two centuries, the Malatesta, Montefeltro and de Medici families, and ultimately the Papal States, vied for control of the town, until 1572, when Pope Pius V moved the Diocese of Montefeltro from Monte Leo to Pennabilli, where it remains.
+For over two centuries, the Malatesta, Montefeltro, and de Medici families, and ultimately the Papal States, vied for control of the town, until 1572, when Pope Pius V moved the Diocese of Montefeltro from Monte Leo to Pennabilli, where it remains.
 Pius V later became the town’s patron saint.

 What to see